 Let’s take an image of a denim shirt, for example.
 The AI will analyze different groups of pixels in it to detect differences in color.
 Those differences will help define the limits of the shirt arms and neck.
 Then, the AI will take into account lines, color and shapes in order to predict that the object in the image has a 90% chance of being a denim shirt.

 In deep learning techniques, images pass through several layers of neurons that perform a series of operations before providing an output.
 After passing through many layers —this is why it is called “deep” learning— the AI is able to output a prediction of the different classes an image belongs to with a certain confidence level.
 Thanks to these deep layers of neurons—that form what is known as a convolutional neural network— it can predict classes down to very specific details (the color, the pattern, the shape or the length of a dress).
 From there, it keeps learning and adjusting parameters to provide the most accurate results.
+This is how AI recognizes and classifies garments.

 What is its value for fashion eCommerce?